SBMI-kiel/nvflare-documentation/README.md

 ## Important notices
 This documentation uses nvflare version 2.4.1.

-Please read this document to get a feel for NVflare, not necessarily to quickstart a connection to an existing nvflare architecture .
+Please read this document to get a feel for NVflare, not necessarily to quickstart a connection to an existing nvflare architecture.

 ## New nvflare setup
 This section details how to setup a new nvflare environment.
 The result is a working local environment with multiple clients, users and possibly servers.